gdiab/listlotto/docs/prd.md

 ## List Randomizer App (v2.0) aka ListLotto

 ### Executive Summary
-A modern, responsive web application that allows users to create, manage, and save lists of items, with a unique feature that randomly selects items from lists with an engaging, theatrical presentation.
+✅ **LAUNCHED**: A modern, responsive web application deployed at [listlotto.com](https://listlotto.com) that allows users to create, manage, and save lists of items, with a unique feature that randomly selects items from lists with an engaging, theatrical presentation.

 ### Product Overview